Project

 Actions #9

-Updated by Wolfgang Wiedmeyer almost 7 years ago
+Updated by Wolfgang Wiedmeyer over 7 years ago

 Thank you very much for documenting the NDK build!
 I didn't try to reproduce it, but I went over the wiki page.
 Windows shouldn't be a target, it's enough if it's possible to provide a zip for GNU/Linux systems, so no need to get this working.